ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * Construction Link – Numeric
 * Weighted Forward Link – Numeric – Optional
 * Weighted Backward Link – Numeric – Optional
-* Weighed Construction Link – Numeric – Optional
+* Weighted Construction Link – Numeric – Optional
+* Final Target Variable – Numeric
+* Imputation Marker – String
 * Forward Link Observation Count – Numeric
 * Backward Link Observation Count – Numeric
 * Construction Link Observation Count – Numeric
-* Final Target Variable – Numeric
+* Construction Link Default Marker – Boolean – Optional
+* Trimmed Forward Growth Ratio Marker – Boolean – Optional
+* Trimmed Backward Growth Ratio Marker – Boolean – Optional
-* Imputation Marker – String
+* Filtered Marker – Boolean – Optional
-* Link Marker – To indicate whether a responder has contributed to link calculations in the target period

-Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.
+Fields of type 'Any' shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.

+Output records labelled ‘Optional’ shall only be populated in the output dataset if the corresponding functionality was used e.g., trimming.

 The Imputation Marker must be one of the following: